beaverbuilder/documentation/docs/beaver-themer/developer/hide-row-or-module-when-field-connection-is-empty-themer.md

 You can use the following code to hide rows or modules that have empty field connections.
 Add it to your child theme's _functions.php_ file.

 :::note **Note**
 This code is just a starting point and will not work in every situation.
-Use your knowledge of PHP to extend this code, using the `$node` variable to choose which rows or modules are hidden based on a number of circumstances such as `$node->type` or `$node->settings`.
+Use your knowledge of PHP to extend this code, using the `$node` variable to choose which rows, columns or modules are hidden based on a number of circumstances such as `$node->type` or `$node->settings`.
 :::

 ```php